talicopanda/social-media-influence-analysis/README.md

 - aggregate_demand: A DefaultDict mapping cluster IDs to a list of tweet IDs representing the aggregate demand for content within and outside of the same cluster.
 - supply: A DefaultDict mapping cluster IDs to a list of tweet IDs representing the supply of content.

-Additionally, it holds functionality to compute the demand and supply (as described in [Implementation](#implementation)).
+Additionally, it holds functionality to compute the demand and supply.

 ## Content Market Clustering